-9. Awards are made as follows:
+- 9. Awards are made as follows: - a.

-- a.
 Special Service Award, Meritorious Service Award, Outstanding Service Award and Silver Wattle by a Branch Chief Scout or by the Chief Scout of Australia (according to the practice of the Branch) on the recommendation of a Chief Commissioner. - b.
-Distinguished Service Award, Silver Koala, Silver Emu, National President's Award and Silver Kangaroo by the Chief Scout of Australia, on the recommendation of the Chief Commissioner of Australia.
+Distinguished Service Award, Silver Koala, Silver Emu, National President's Award and Silver Kangaroo by the Chief Scout of Australia, on the recommendation of the Chief Commissioner of Australia. - Each of the eight Branch Chief Commissioners to submit to the Chief Commissioner of Australia the names of the leaders from the Branch recommended for an award; - ii.
+The Chief Commissioner of Australia can add names to the list;

-- i.
-Each of the eight Branch Chief Commissioners to submit to the Chief Commissioner of Australia the names of the leaders from the Branch recommended for an award: - ii.
-The Chief Commissioner of Australia can add names to the list; - Where the Chief Commissioner of Australia disagrees with a iii.
-Branch nomination or where a Branch Chief Commissioner disagrees with a decision made by the Chief Commissioner of Australia and they are unable to resolve the dispute, a Committee of three Branch Chief Commissioners shall review the decision.
+- iii.
+Where the Chief Commissioner of Australia disagrees with a Branch nomination or where a Branch Chief Commissioner disagrees with a decision made by the Chief Commissioner of Australia and they are unable to resolve the dispute, a Committee of three Branch Chief Commissioners shall review the decision. - iv.
 Neither the National Chief Commissioner nor the proponent Branch Chief Commissioner will be part of the review Committee (but can be asked for information to assist the review process).
 One Chief Commissioner will be drawn from the large Branches (Victoria, NSW), one from the medium sized Branches (Qld, SA, WA) and one from the smaller Branches (ACT, Tasmania and NT).
-The Chair NEC will appoint the Review Committee. - The meeting of this Review Committee shall decide (by simple or iv. some other majority) the names and awards that the Chief Commissioner of Australia should forward to the Chief Scout of Australia where there was previously a disagreed position. - The review process is to be completed quickly.
-As a guide, within ٧.
-2 days of the Committee being appointed the "objecting" Commissioner should submit in writing the reasons for their objection.
+The Chair NEC will appoint the Review Committee. - v.
+The meeting of this Review Committee shall decide (by simple or some other majority) the names and awards that the Chief Commissioner of Australia should forward to the Chief Scout of Australia where there was previously a disagreed position. - vi.
+The review process is to be completed quickly.
+As a guide, within 2 days of the Committee being appointed the "objecting" Commissioner should submit in writing the reasons for their objection.
 The proponent Commissioner should then have 2 days to respond.
-The Committee shall be able to request further information, but is expected to determine the matter within 10 days from appointment. - 10.
+The Committee shall be able to request further information, but is expected to determine the matter within 10 days from appointment. - c.
+The Chief Scout of Australia, on the recommendation of the Chief Commissioner of Australia, may make an award under the Scouts Australia Adult Recognition Awards scheme to a member of a Scout Association affiliated with the World Organisation of the Scout Movement. - 9.
 The Rover Scout Service Award, described in R9.5, is also recognised as an Adult Recognition Award.
 This Award may be given at any time during the year.